Bringing hope and healing through reconciliation

 Way of Reconciliation Course

-April 16 – May 21, 2024
+Thursdays, April 16 – May 21, 2026 | 7:00-8:30 pm (CDT)

 In a time where we have experienced intensified stress and isolation as well as increasing polarization in our communities, how can we experience true reconciliation?
-We explore this question as a team from the Pilgrim Center for Reconciliation leads us through a 6-week journey on The Way of Reconciliation.

 This interactive group study explores the fundamental concepts of reconciliation that lead to Shalom.

-Topics covered include the progression of reconciliation, the pathway of forgiveness, principles of peacemaking, and the
+Topics covered include the progression of reconciliation, the pathway of forgiveness, principles of peacemaking, and the process of becoming a change agent.

 Our Ministry Programs